Curriculum Intent

 Trips and Extra-Curricular Activities

-The most important extra-curricular offer that the Music Department offers is one-to-one musical instrument tuition.
-These lessons are taught by a team of highly talented peripatetic music tutors.
-Students can choose to study piano, guitar, voice, drum kit, flute, saxophone, clarinet, trumpet, cornet and trombone.
+The most important extra-curricular offer that the Music Department offers is individual or paired musical instrument tuition.
+These lessons are taught by a team of highly talented music tutors.
+Students can choose to study drum kit, guitar, piano, voice, flute, saxophone, clarinet, and violin.
+Recently this has expanded to include DJ skills and LAMDA.

-There are regular concerts – a Christmas concert and a Summer concert and the music department works with drama to produce an annual school show.
+There are regular concerts throughout the academic year and the music department works with drama to produce school shows.

 Staff